 An all-hands meeting is not just another meeting.
 It is the meeting.
-It’s the driver of transparency and alignment within a team.
+It’s the driver of transparency and alignment within your team.

 In this article, we’re going to cover the all-hands basics.

-All-hands meetings are regular company-wide gatherings where all employees and stakeholders have an opportunity to meet with leadership.
-The goal of an all-hands meeting is to share the business updates of the past month or quarter, celebrate milestones and the people who made them possible and create a space for the Q&A.
+All-hands meeting is a regular company-wide gathering to allow all employees and stakeholders to meet with the leadership.
+Its goal is to share business updates of the past month or quarter, celebrate milestones and the people who made them possible and create a space for the Q&A.

 It is never too early to start having all-hands meetings.
 As a rule of thumb, you should “start thinking about hosting them as soon as it gets difficult for the company to fit into one room”, as Gokul Rajaram from Square advises.